ToddButler93/dodges-domain/docs/development/guide-udk-basics.md

 Under the Actor Classes Tab use the search to find Skylight.

-Click <kbd>LMB</kbd> on the Skylight text and drag into the viewport.
+Click <kbd>LMB</kbd> on the Skylight text and drag it into the viewport.

+What is a viewport?
+TODO Add Link

 ![](\img\development\lighting-actor-skylight.png)